benbenz/katapult/README.md

 - Handles PyPi , Conda/Mamba, Apt-get and Julia environments
 - Multithreaded instance support
 - Handles disconnections from instances, including stopped or terminated instances
-- Handles interruption of CloudRun, with state recovery
+- Handles interruption of CloudSend, with state recovery
 - Runs locally or on a remote instance, with 'watcher' functionality

 # Pre-requisites